-Brown's open curriculum offers students enormous freedom to shape their own course of study.
+Brown's unique Open Curriculum offers students enormous freedom to shape their own course of study.
 Nonetheless, every Brown undergraduate has four basic obligations to fulfill before graduating.

 Complete at least thirty courses

-Students are required to achieve a passing grade in a minimum of 30 Brown courses, or their equivalent in approved transfer courses.
-A maximum of fifteen transfer courses and no more than four summer courses (at Brown or elsewhere) may count toward this requirement.
+Students are required to achieve a passing grade in a minimum of 30 Brown course credits, or their equivalent in approved transfer courses.
+A maximum of fifteen transfer courses and no more than four summer courses (at Brown or elsewhere) or winter courses (taken at Brown) may count toward this requirement.

 Complete a concentration